-As noted by both federal and BC provincial health officers, both have begun encouraging everyone to start wearing masks when physical distancing may become a challenge.
+As noted by both federal and BC provincial health officers, both are encouraging everyone to start wearing masks when physical distancing may become a challenge.

 Most stores and activity providers will have sanitizer at the entrance of their respective businesses, but just in case, have a small travel pack on you.
 The Coop, The Den and drug stores in Ucluelet are selling hand sanitizer.
 Masks are also available in some stores.